powerdistribution/powerdistribution.github.io/calculators/lightning_cable.md

 * The lightning current injection is hard coded at -10 kA with a 1-usec risetime.
 * The arresters use a simplified, piecewise-linear model.

-Also, this app does not consider BIL nor does it calculate protective margins.
+Also, this app does not consider cable BIL nor does it calculate protective margins.

 ## Background

 [Emscripten](http://emscripten.org/) was used to compile OpenETran's code to JavaScript.
 The user interface was created in [mdpad](http://tshort.github.io/mdpad/).
-See [here](lightning_cable.md) for the code with the user interface and [OpenETran](http://sourceforge.net/projects/openetran/) model input.
+See [here](lightning-cable.md) for the code with the user interface and [OpenETran](http://sourceforge.net/projects/openetran/) model input.
 OpenETran and the GNU GSL library (an OpenETran dependency) are distributed under the